Hubba Hideout: History

-The first documented trick on the ledge at Hubba Hideout was Wade Speyer's crooked grind.
+The first documented trick on the ledge at Hubba Hideout was Wade Speyer's crooked grind which was photographed on black and white film by skate photographer Bryce Kanights.
 Hubba Hideout gained fame through skateboarding magazines and videos and it became a mecca for advanced skateboarders visiting San Francisco.

 The frequency of skateboarders eventually attracted the attention of the authorities and resulted in a full-scale skate-stopper implementation (in the late part of the nineties).
 The ledges were capped (or knobbed) with skate-stopping devices which rendered them impossible to grind.

 Skateboarders eventually managed to remove the skate-stopping devices and use of the ledges resumed.

 In March 2007, local authorities had the brick landing taken out and covered it in sand.
 However, this did not render the spot un-skateable.
 A rather simple impromptu set-up of wood or other material replacing the brick landing would suffice to cushion the initial impact and allow for a clean landing across the sand.

-In January of 2011, the spot was fully demolished.
+In January 2011, the spot was fully demolished.